Bayesian Continual Learning via Spiking Neural Networks: Experiments

 \subsection{Continual Learning}

 We now turn to continual learning benchmarks.
-Starting with the MNIST dataset, we use coresets representing $7.5$\% of randomly selected training examples for each class.
+Starting with the rate encoded MNIST dataset, we use coresets representing $7.5$\% of randomly selected training examples for each class.
 To establish a fair comparison with the protocol adopted in reference~\cite{soures21tacos}, we train SNNs comprising a single layer with $400$ neurons for one epoch on each subtask.
+This choice was found to be advantageous for Bayesian techniques -- a result that may be related to the known asymptotic behavior of Bayesian neural networks as non-parametric models \cite{neal96bayesian}.
 In Table~\ref{tab:comparison-continual}, we show the average accuracy over all tasks at the end of training on the last task, as well as the average ECE at that point for real-valued synapses, enabling a comparison with \cite{soures21tacos}.
 Bayesian continual learning is seen to achieve the best accuracy and calibration across all the methods studied here, including the solution introduced in \cite{soures21tacos}.
+The latter incurs a $2.5\times$ memory overhead as compared to standard frequentist methods.
+Considering that we performed training using the $8$-bit precision imposed by the neuromorphic chip Loihi, our solution outperforms the state-of-the-art with a $5\times$ memory consumption improvement.
+This saving can be leveraged, e.g., to store several samples of the weights for a committee machine implementation.

+Next, for the MNIST-DVS dataset \cite{serrano2015poker}, we use coresets representing $10$\% of randomly selected training examples for each class, and implement multilayer SNNs with $2048 - 4096 - 4096 - 2048 - 1024$ neurons per layer, that we train on each subtask for $100$ epochs.
+This task requires a larger architecture and longer training time to allow for the processing of the richer spatio-temporal information recorded by neuromorphic cameras, as compared to the spatial information from static image datasets, such as MNIST, encoded into spikes via rate encoding \cite{snnreview}.

+We highlight the requirement for a larger architecture on the MNIST-DVS dataset in Fig.~\ref{fig:weights_distrib} by comparing the distribution of the mean parameter $\bm{m}$ at the end of training on the MNIST and MNIST-DVS datasets.
+For the larger network trained on the MNIST-DVS dataset, $83.5\%$ of the mean parameters are non-zero, a larger proportion than that of the network trained on the MNIST dataset, for which only $80.1\%$ of the mean weight parameters are non-zero.
+This demonstrates that the larger number of weights used for this task is important for the network to perform well.